dForDeveloper/modern-magic-deck-advisor/README.md

 ## How to use the app:
   ### As a User:
-  - Navigate to THIS LINK to start using Modern Magic Deck Advisor.
+  - Navigate to [this link](https://dfordeveloper.github.io/magic-whateverly/) to start using Modern Magic Deck Advisor.
   - From there, simply start entering cards you already own and click the 'Compare Deck Prices' to see decks you can start building today
   - Click 'Show All Cards' under a deck you are interested in or 'Save Deck' to save it for later review